nine96as/music-app/README.md

 # Project Name

-> Outline a brief description of your project.
+> The Music App is a front-end application built using React that allows for the viewing of artists, their top songs, and their respective albums, with a simple like system in place.
-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo [_here_](https://music-app-react.fly.dev). <!-- If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents